openweb3-io/miniapps/apps/docs/platform/theming.md

 }
 ```

-### Telegram Mini Apps Method
+### Openweb3 Mini Apps Method

 Nevertheless, retrieving theming data via launch parameters is not the only way.
-Telegram Mini Apps
+Openweb3 Mini Apps
 also permits obtaining the theme through a method
 called [web_app_request_theme](methods.md#web-app-request-theme).

-As a result of calling this method, Telegram will emit an event
+As a result of calling this method, Openweb3 will emit an event
 named [theme_changed](events.md#theme-changed).
 The payload of this event
 contains a property called `theme_params`, which has the format described in the previous section.

 ## Background and Header Colors

 As long as a Mini App is always displayed within a native component, which consists of parts such
-as the _header_ and _body_, Telegram Mini Apps also allows changing their colors.
+as the _header_ and _body_, Openweb3 Mini Apps also allows changing their colors.

 To change the header color, developers should utilize
 the [web_app_set_header_color](methods.md#web-app-set-header-color) method,